ElGuillermo/HLL_CRCON_All_time_stats/README.md

 > [!NOTE]
 >
 >  If you don't want to use the `restart.sh` script,
->  you can rebuild containers and restart CRCON using Docker commands :
+>  you can use Docker commands :
 >  ```shell
 >  cd /root/hll_rcon_tool
 >